RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

       - image: YOUR_IMAGE_SERVICE_URL:latest
 ~~~

-The service can then be deployed using the following command via CodeReady Workspaces `Terminal`:
+The service can then be deployed using the following command via CodeReady Workspaces Terminal:

 `oc create -f /projects/cloud-native-workshop-v2m4-labs/payment-service/knative/knative-serving-service.yaml`